 Energy consumption for heat is one of the main sources for CO2 emissions and a crucial factor for the acceleration of climate change.
-In Ukrainian cities, heat supply is largely based on emission-intensive fossil fuels which are to a large extent imported, while the locally available potential of renewable energy sources and waste heat remains unexploited.
-The GIZ mission is addressing this shortcoming and the corresponding improvement potentials by providing support to Ukrainian partner municipalities in developing a sustainable and efficient local heat supply that uses the locally available energy potentials.
+In Ukrainian cities, the heat supply is largely based on imported emission-intensive fossil fuels, while the locally available potential of renewable energy sources and waste heat remains unused.
+The GIZ mission addresses this deficit and the corresponding potential for improvement..

-Experienced in the establishment of spatial energy plans and associated action plans, ENCO supports Ukrainian municipalities in the application of this spatially oriented methodology that comes with numerous advantages, including
+Experienced in the development of spatial energy plans and related action plans, ENCO has supported numerous cities and municipalities in Ukraine in the implementation of this spatial methodology.
+The Swiss approach with a spatial perspective has numerous advantages, including

-- a considerable reduction of CO2 emissions through heat supply and a large contribution to decarbonization and the achievement of local energy targets,
+- a significant reduction in CO2 emissions caused by the heat supply and a contribution to decarbonization and the achievement of local energy targets,

-- the exploitation of locally available resources and associated benefits for local companies,
+- utilization of locally available resources and creation of benefits for local businesses,

-- short supply chains and a reduction of energy losses,
+- short supply chains and reduction of energy losses,

 - supply security.